Neutrino force at all length scales: The neutrino force beyond the four-Fermi approximation

 where $p_i$ and $p_i'$ are the incoming and outgoing momentum of the external fermions, $u$ and $v$ denote the spinor wavefunctions of the fermions and anti-fermions, $G_V^{\chi}$ and $G_A^{\chi}$ are the effective vector and axial-vector couplings given in the Tab.~\ref{table:couplings}, and $I_{\mu \nu}$ is the loop integral specific to the diagram considered.
 Furthermore, let $m_i$ be the mass of fermion $\chi_i$.

 \arraystretch{1.1}

 \arraystretch{1} The neutrino force is given by the Fourier transform of the amplitude in the NR limit:

 where $\mathcal{A}_\text{NR} \equiv \mathcal{M} / (4m_1 m_2)$ denotes the normalized amplitude in the NR limit and $q=p_1-p_1'$ is the momentum transfer.
-In the NR limit we have $q\approx (0,{\bf q})$.
+In the NR limit, we have $q\approx (0,{\bf q})$.

 The integral in Eq.~(\ref{eq:Fourertransform}) can be computed using the dispersion technique.
-See Ref.~\cite{Feinberg:1989ps} for a detailed review of the dispersion technique and its application to calculating the long-range forces.
-For instance, the spin-independent potential is given by
+See Ref.~\cite{Feinberg:1989ps} for a detailed review of the dispersion technique and its application to calculate long-range forces.
+(The original formalism developed in Ref.~\cite{Feinberg:1989ps} assumed that there was no additional pole on the real $t$-axis apart from the branch cut.
+In Appendix~\ref{app:dispersion}, we generalize the dispersion formalism in the presence of additional poles, which is relevant for the calculation of the neutrino force from self-energy and penguin diagrams.)